 An excessive amount of ammonia and nitrite is toxic and potentially lethal for your fish.

 To understand this issue properly, you will need to consider your aquarium as a small ecosystem – a very tiny lake.
 Your fish tank has a filter(s) that does the same as streams and springs to clean and aerate your ecosystem.

-Some microorganisms help break down aquarium waste, and thus, keeping the harmful chemicals under control.
+Some microorganisms help break down aquarium waste, thus, keeping the harmful chemicals under control.
 As the aquarium is limited space, the capacity of eliminating toxicity by the natural cycle is narrow.

 With such thinking, you will surely add the right number of fish to the tank.
-Remember introducing large quantities of fishes into the tank means heavy feeding, which also deteriorates to a toxic environment.
+Remember introducing large quantities of fish into the tank means heavy feeding, which also deteriorates to a toxic environment.

 Since your ecosystem is closed and you can’t enjoy the lake’s benefit of continuous freshwater supply, you will have to immediately intervene if you notice any abnormalities.

 How to Fix Cloudy Aquarium Water in An Overstocked Fish Tank

 The ultimate way to fix a cloudy fish tank water wrestling from overstocking is to keep the ideal number of fish required for the particular aquarium.
 You should introduce fish into your aquarium gradually as you monitor for such occurrences.

 If you notice any milk haze, it is time to stop and check if you are overstocking your aquarium.

 If it is impossible to keep your fish’s number low, you will have to over-filter your tanks and perform more frequent water changes.